soonkhai/sk-history-journal/src/content/blog/why-new-years-used-to-be-in-march-shorts.md

 ---
-title: "Why New Year's Used to be in March! 🤯 #shorts"
+title: "Why New Year's Used to be in March! 🤯"
-description: "Why New Year's Used to be in March! 🤯 #shorts - Watch the full short history."
+description: "Why New Year's Used to be in March! 🤯 - Watch the full short history."
 pubDate: 2025-12-01
 image: "https://i.ytimg.com/vi/O3KxWAWroDs/maxresdefault.jpg"
 youtubeId: "O3KxWAWroDs"